vincentlan15/String-Regex-Manipuplation/chapter2.md

 ```

+--- type:VideoExercise lang:python xp:50 skills:2 key:40f8c6581f
+## Replace and Strip
+- replace: str.replace(old_string, new_strin, count)
+- strip: str.strip(string)

---- type:NormalExercise lang:python xp:100 skills:1 key:763f40b9a3
+--- type:NormalExercise lang:python xp:100 skills:1 key:e115d724c0
-## Strip Away a New Line

-We have a damaged digital file of "The Tale of Two Cities," where the opening is mixed with "0"s at the beginning and end.
-Try to get rid of these "0"s using `strip`.
-Remember the basic syntax of "0" is `str.strip(string)`
+## Replace Part of a String with Another String

+Charles Dickens's novel "The Tale of the Two Cities" famously begins with the line:"It was the best of times; it was the worst of times; it was the age of wisdom; it was the age of foolishness; it was the epoch of belief; it was the epoch of incredulity."
+Now, try to use `replace` to change "was" in this sentence to "is."
+Remember that the syntax of `replace` is `str.replace(old_string,new_string)`.

 *** =instructions
-- Use `strip` to delete `0` from `text`.
+- Use `replace` to change "was" to "is" in the string `text`.

 *** =hint
-- Use `strip` on `text` to generate a new text.
+- Use the method `replace` on `text` and take the old string and the new string as arguments.

 *** =pre_exercise_code
 ```{python}